 Born 12 weeks early and barely more than two pounds, Mia received life-saving treatment from Cincinnati Children’s to help her overcome a devastating and often deadly bowel disease.

-The Mauncy family was able to take home three healthy triplets thanks to high-tech surgery that corrected a dangerous blood flow problem several weeks before the babies were born.
+The Mauncy family was able to take home three healthy triplets thanks to high-tech surgery that corrected a dangerous blood flow problem while the babies were still in the womb.

 We provide care to more than 18,000 newborns born per year at a dozen hospitals in and near Cincinnati.
 We also care for more than 700 critically ill infants a year at three neonatal intensive care units.
 We support the tiniest preterm infants and we provide advanced surgical care to newborns with the rarest, most complex birth defects.

-Our neonatology program is part of the Perinatal Institute at Cincinnati Children’s, which also includes our Divisions of Perinatal Biology, Reproductive Sciences, Pulmonary Biology, Developmental Biology and the Cincinnati Fetal Center.
+Our Division of Neonatology is part of the Perinatal Institute at Cincinnati Children’s, which also includes our Divisions of Perinatal Biology, Reproductive Sciences, Pulmonary Biology, Developmental Biology and the Cincinnati Fetal Center.